CLB News – We Speak Like a Leader – PS Programmes’ IoD Masterclass

 If you haven’t thought about how you come across in the media or presenting in front of people, now is the time to think about it.
 Our bespoke programmes are designed with your needs in mind; so whether it’s gearing up to speak at a large scale event, pitching for new business, or simply improving your one on one communication skills, we can help.
 Our team all have a hands-on connection to live events and the media, so it’s our practical experience that will help you perform at your best.

-We would like to thank the IoD Central London’s branch administrators and event organisers Kate Jones and Charley Masarati for all their hard in making sure the event ran seamlessly.
+We would like to thank the IoD Central London’s branch administrators and event organisers Kate Jones and Charley Masarati for all their hard work in making sure the event ran seamlessly.
 Many thanks to Joanna Rogers from NaviStar Legal and Central London’s branch committee - for setting the scene at the beginning and summarising so well at the end of the event, and of course thank you to our audience for their questions and contributions throughout.

 and Ian Hawkins